This Udaipur-based startup established itself as a trendsetter in the Indian market

 Embracing the competition

 But what makes Beyoung stand apart?
-“While The Souled Store is doing really great at merchandising, Bewakoof excels in quirky products.
+“While some of our competitors have done really great at merchandising, others have excelled in quirky products.
 What we have done to make our brand different is to embrace all these USPs and present products like plus-size customisable combos, which you cannot find on any other platform,” says Shivam.

 Users can pick any size and colour of their products from any category and create a combo for themselves.
 While every fashion site plays its own game, Beyoung has always focused on maintaining its position in the affordable segment.
 Shivam says, “We offer combos like four t-shirts for as low as Rs 1,000, which is again our core USP.
 Even the merchandising and plus-size products are available in the affordable segment, which has been helpful in capturing the market of Tier-I and II cities.”